 Technical writing is a little different from what you've done in other English classes, so we created this "cheat sheet" of sorts to help prevent you from committing any word crimes.
-(For writing more advanced guides, such as “How To Use Your Samurai Sword For Zombie Defense,” check out the Tech Writing Handbook.)
+For further instruction on technical writing (and tips on how to write guides like “How To Use Your Samurai Sword For Zombie Defense”) check out the Tech Writing Handbook.

-- Use articles like “a,” “and,” and “the.”
+Use articles like “a,” “an,” and “the.”
 Articles tell your brain that a noun is coming.

 Identify tools and components correctly.
 This might sound obvious, but once you open your device up, you may run into things you've never seen before.
 Help your readers by correctly identifying which components each particular cable and connector correspond to.

 List all screw lengths (to the nearest tenth of a mm) and head types.
 For example, you might instruct your readers to remove four 5.5 mm Phillips #00 screws.
 This gives your readers a safety net in the event that they accidentally drop or otherwise mix up their screws.